 If you think that your dog may be in pain or notice any of these symptoms, contact your veterinarian immediately.
 Some conditions may not be severe, while others may lead to surgery.
 Knowing the signs and symptoms of these internal health issues will help you to understand what the problem is and how to treat your pet’s medical needs.

 When your pet is in pain, one of the best things you can do is to keep him or her as comfortable as possible.
-Many pet parents are choosing cannabinoids over traditional anti-inflammatories like steroids because of negative side effects.
-Cannabinoids (like CBD) are naturally occurring compounds present in plants, cultivated for thousands of years because they interact with the endocannabinoid system (ECS).
+Many pet parents are choosing hemp over traditional anti-inflammatories like steroids because of negative side effects.
+Compounds (like hemp) are naturally occurring compounds present in plants, cultivated for thousands of years because they interact with the ECS.

 Canna-Pet produces veterinary-recommended, over-the- counter nutritional products for your pets including dogs, cats, and horses.
 Developed in a collaboration of scientists, medical researchers, and veterinarians, Canna-Pet is the first and only complete hemp and terpene product designed specifically for cats and dogs.
 Now available from select veterinary clinics and pet product retailers.